 Welcome to first grade!
 I am so excited for our new school year to begin.
-Our first day of first grade will be Tuesday, September 6, 2016.
+Our first day of first grade will be Monday, August 30th.
 Join your new first grade friends in the CAC by 7:30 am.

 Don’t forget to plan a yummy lunch for the first day of school!
 We will be eating in the cafeteria before recess.
 You can bring your favorite foods from home or our cafeteria helpers serve delicious hot lunches too.
 All school lunches are free.
 Don’t worry if this is new for you, I’ll be in the lunchroom to help you and the cafeteria helpers are really nice people too.

 Our classroom is a very special place to learn and grow.
 I know we will have great fun playing games and reading stories together.
 This year we will laugh a lot, explore, learn new things, sometimes get messy, and be very good friends.
 See you soon!